 What is clickbait?

 Simply put Clickbait a content that intentionally exaggerates or misrepresents something in order to attract users to a particular website.
-Clickbait generally captures users with a quick, sensational headline - like "you won't believe it" or "you'll never guess what happened next".
+Clickbait generally catches users with a quick, sensational headline - like "you won't believe it" or "you'll never guess what happened next".
 Ultimately, however, it then fails to deliver on the user's implicit expectations.

 Clickbait-Articles typically run under 300 words and usually contain no original ideas or content.
 Instead, they are summaries of longer stories or embedded videos that can be found elsewhere and, upon inspection, do not necessarily match the corresponding headline or led.